Avoid These 8 Mistakes When Selling Your Home

 Avoid These Mistakes When Selling Your Home

-To obtain the highest return on your investment, it pays off to avoid the following mistakes when selling your home.
+To obtain the highest return on your investment, it pays off to avoid the eight biggest mistakes when selling your home.

 1. Not Hiring a Professional

-With everything that goes into selling a house, the first mistake to avoid is attempting to sell it yourself.
+With everything that goes into selling a house, the first mistake to avoid is attempting to close a home sale on your own.
 Unless you are a real estate agent or have sold previous houses this way, trying to sell your home by owner is usually more trouble than it is worth.
 You will have to invest a serious amount of time and effort into listing, showing, and negotiating.
-Though the price of an agent’s fee may seem hefty (on average, commission is usually 5-6 percent of your home’s sale price), their expertise is priceless.
-In fact, houses that are sold by owner commonly take longer to sell and fetch a lower price than those sold by a real estate agent.
+Though the price of a realtor’s fee may seem hefty (on average, commission is usually 5-6 percent of your home’s sale price), their expertise is priceless.
+In fact, houses that are listed for sale by owner commonly take longer to sell and fetch a lower price than those sold by a real estate agent.

 2. Using Poor Quality Photos